Commodores (album)

-Reception

 The band employed a variety of musical styles for the album, highlighted by the popular anthem "Brick House".
-With Walter Orange's deep voice on the lead, and Ronald LaPread's roundtone bassline, this track peaked on the U.S. Hot 100 at #5, and the U.S. R&B Chart at #4.
+With Walter Orange's deep voice on the lead, and Ronald LaPread's bassline, this track peaked on the U.S. Hot 100 at #5, and the U.S. R&B Chart at #4.
 "Brick House" means a "stacked" woman with an hour-glass figure.

 In contrast to "Brick House", "Easy" is a pop ballad with mellow vocals by Lionel Richie.

 "Zoom" is one of the Commodores' best known tunes, despite not being released as a single in the US.
 It reached #38 on the UK singles chart.
 Fergie sampled "Zoom" in her song "All That I Got (The Make-Up Song)" on the album The Dutchess.

 In the UK and other Western European countries this album was released as Zoom on Tamla Motown.

 The album was dedicated to Kathy Faye LaPread, bass guitarist Ronald LaPread's wife, who died from cancer around that time.